 Having completed these two sections, you will already feel with superpowers ⚡, this is why we have also created an in-depth tutorial that will cover all the aspect of Avalanche in details and make you a true Continual Learner! 👨🎓️

-If you used Avalanche in your research project, please remember to cite our reference paper "Avalanche: an End-to-End Library for Continual Learning".
+If you use Avalanche in your research project, please remember to cite our JMLR-MLOSS paper .
 This will help us make Avalanche better known in the machine learning community, ultimately making a better tool for everyone:

-The Avalanche project is maintained by the collaborative research team ContinualAI Lab and used extensively by the Units of the ContinualAI Research (CLAIR) consortium, a research network of the major continual learning stakeholders around the world.
+The Avalanche project is maintained by the collaborative research team and used extensively by the Units of the consortium, a research network of the major continual learning stakeholders around the world.